 So, Now You Know

-I hope the info here has helped you sort through your options and lands you with the perfect mulch for your application.
+Hopefully the info here has helped you sort through these common mulch options and you're now off to secure the perfect mulch for your application.

-If you're looking for a way to contain all of that mulch check out 2xEDGE Staples and transform common two-by (2x) lumber into easy to install landscape edging and garden borders - no digging or drilling!
+Also to note: there's a fast and easy way to contain all of that mulch you'll soon be spreading around.
+Check out 2xEDGE Staples and transform common lumber into easy to install landscape edging and garden borders - no digging or drilling.

 Cedar vs Cypress Mulch: Which is Better For Your Garden (& the Planet)?